hanibashir/hanibashir.github.io/src/content/projects/blog50.md

 description: "For my final project in CS50, I stepped into the world of Python and Flask, which marked my first-ever experience with these technologies.
 Before this, my background primarily revolved around PHP and Laravel, making this project a crucial learning opportunity."
 pubDate: "Dec 21 2023"
 heroImage: "/images/projects/blog50/blog50.png"
-tags: ["Python", "Flask", "Web Developement"]
+tags: ["Python", "Flask", "Web Development"]
 custom_link_label: [
         {
             name: "GitHub",